Nisha-Chavan-2024/Study_Application_Update/README.md

 - **Personalized Learning**: Tailored study material categorized by subjects and topics.
 - **Collaboration with Experts**: Content is verified and aligned with the syllabus.
-- **Community Impact**: Sponsored by **Pimpri Chinchwad College of Engineering (PCCOE)**, this app aims to empower diploma students with the right resources at their fingertips.
+- **Community Impact**: Sponsored by **Shri Vitthal Education and Research Institute College of Engineering(Polytechnic),(SVERI)**, this app aims to empower diploma students with the right resources at their fingertips.

 ## 🎯 Objectives